 FPC Bible Study Groups are open and love visitors!
 One will find these studies Biblical, Challenging, and Relevant!

-6:30 PM ON THIRD TUESDAY OF THE MONTH
+6:30 PM – THIRD TUESDAY OF THE MONTH – FOR WOMEN

 “Bad Girls of the Bible and What We Can Learn from Them“

-7:00 PM ON FOURTH FRIDAY OF THE MONTH
+7:00 PM - FOURTH FRIDAY OF THE MONTH

 Would you like a First Presbyterian shirt?
-Below is a list of shirts available.
+Following is a list of shirts available.
 T-Shirts (adult and youth sizes) – $12 for short-sleeved; $17 for long-sleeved; Hoodies – $20; Collared Polo Shirts - $18; V-Neck T-Shirts – $15.
 In most cases, shirts in shades of white, blue, and yellow can be ordered.
-Please talk with Dr. Sloan or Allison in person on Sundays.
-They make a nice witnessing tool for all our activities.
+Please talk with Phil Franco at (402) 345-5383, email@example.com, or in person on Sundays.
+They make a nice witnessing tool.
 Get one today!

 Have you remembered to shop with Scrip?
 Help FPC earn additional money by purchasing Scrip either in Calvin Hall on Sundays or through the available website.
 You can add as much as 13% from the purchase of your Scrip to our church.
 One can purchase Scrip for many familiar stores and now we even have a grocery store.
 Stop by the table in Calvin Hall to see the list of stores available to you and make your purchases.
 Scrips ordered this Sunday will be ready for you next Sunday.
 Happy Shopping!